Jorge Hirano

-Jorge Hirano Matsumoto (born 16 August 1959 in Huaral) is a former Japanese Peruvian football player.
+Jorge Alberto Hirano Matsumoto (born 16 August 1959 in Huaral) is a former Japanese Peruvian football player.

 Club career

-Hirano didn't have the looks of a prolific goal scorer nonetheless of a forward but he compensated his slight figure with extraordinary speed.
+Hirano didn't have the looks of a forward but he compensated his slight figure with extraordinary speed.

 If he was cheered with La Celeste of Sporting Cristal, he was idolized across of the Cordillera with another Celeste: the one of Club Bolivar of La Paz, where he played eight years and scored 139 goals.

 International career

 Hirano played a total of 36 games for Peru between 1984 and 1991, scoring 11 goals.

+International goals

+Scores and results list Peru's goal tally first, score column indicates score after each Hirano goal.